 For AMD CPUs, use the following terminal command to switch back;

 For most Intel CPUs, use the following terminal command to switch back;

 cpupower frequency-set -g powersave

-Note: Intel CPUs released before 2011 should use the same command as those with AMD CPUs.
+Note: For Intel CPUs released before 2011 the same command for AMD CPUs should be used.